cds-hooks/docs/docs/specification/current.md

 ```

-## Explicit reject with override reasons
+### Card overridden with reasons

-A CDS client can inform the service when a card was rejected by POSTing an outcome of `overridden` along with an `overrideReason` to the service's feedback endpoint.
+A CDS client can inform the service when a card was overridden or rejected by POSTing an outcome of `overridden` along with an `overrideReason` to the service's feedback endpoint.
 The CDS Client may enable the clinician to supplement the `overrideReason` with a free text comment, supplied to the CDS Service in `overrideReason.userComment`.

 Each **OverrideReason** is described by the following attributes, in the feedback POST to the CDS Service.